Richalbert/holbertonschool-shell/permissions/README.md

 7. Everybody!

 This script that adds execution permission to the owner, the group owner and the other users, to the file hello.

+8. James Bond

+This script sets all permissions only to other